JeffTerrell/Hair-Salon-Solution/README.md

     }
   }
   ```
-* Delete the [] from database and pwd and include correct database name and password
+* Delete the [] from database and pwd and include correct database name and password.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)